 📍Location: Place de l’Opéra, 75009 Paris

-11 – Enjoy the Seine on a bateau-mouche
+Enjoy the Seine on a riverboat

 📍Location: Quai François Mitterrand, 75001 Paris

-13 – Say hello to the Mona Lisa
+Say hello to the Mona Lisa

-This little lady named Mona Lisa, with her shy smile, has had many admirers!
-Her story is just as incredible as her reputation, and centuries later she’s still the subject of much interest and theorizing.
-And Leonardo da Vinci ‘s painting attracts crowds at the Louvre!
-Millions of people from the four corners of the globe flock to the Louvre every year, perhaps to try their hand at unlocking its secrets.
+This little lady named Mona Lisa, with her shy smile, has seen her fair share of admirers!
+Her story is just as incredible as her reputation, and centuries later, she still sparks just as much interest and speculation.
+It must be said thatLeonardo da Vinci’s painting draws huge crowds at the Louvre!
+Millions of people from all over the world come every year, perhaps hoping to uncover its secrets themselves.

 📍Location: Quai François Mitterrand, 75001 Paris

-14 – Climb to the capital’s highest rooftop
+Head up to the capital’s highest rooftop

 📍Location: 65 rue Bruneseau, 75013 Paris

-15 – Climb to the top floor of the Eiffel Tower
+Head up to the top floor of the Eiffel Tower

-📍Location: 5 avenue Anatole France, 75007 Paris
+📍Location: 5 Avenue Anatole France, 75007 Paris

-17 – Applaud the musical The Lion King
+Cheer on the musical The Lion King

-📍Location: 25, rue de Mogador, 75009 Paris
+📍Location: 25 Rue de Mogador, 75009 Paris

 📍Location: Square Jean Rictus, Place des Abbesses, 75018 Paris